Chart Color Schemes

 East Bunbury ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-East Bunbury's cultural diversity was below average, with 80.1% born in Australia, 88.6% being citizens, and 91.3% speaking English only at home.
-Christianity was the predominant religion, comprising 48.9%.
-The most notable overrepresentation was 'Other', which constituted 1.2% compared to Rest of WA's 0.6%.
+East Bunbury showed lower cultural diversity, with 80.1% born in Australia, 88.6% being citizens, and 91.3% speaking English only at home.
+Christianity was the predominant religion at 48.9%.
+The 'Other' category was overrepresented at 1.2%, compared to 0.7% regionally.

 Frequently Asked Questions - Diversity